microshare/microshare.github.io/docs/2/technical/lorawan/lorawan-extra-sensor-guides/ttn_tutorial.md

 ---
 layout: docs
-title: The Things Network (TTN) & Microshare integration
+title: The Things Network (TTN) & Microshare™ integration
 description:
 group: advanced
 toc: true
 ---

-# How to: stream IoT packets from The Things Network (TTN) to Microshare
+# How to: stream IoT packets from The Things Network (TTN) to Microshare®

 This tutorial assumes that you already registered for and have [a TTN account](https://console.thethingsnetwork.org/){:target="_blank"}.
 It also assumes that you have provisioned at least one device sending uplink packages to TTN.

-This tutorial will show you how to configure your TTN applications to forward IoT data to the microshare.io data lake.
-It will take you through creating a microshare account, generating a streaming token, and using it in a TTTN notification target.
-After this you'll be able to use the functionality of the microshare platform to share your data securely, build data workflows, Apps, etc.
+This tutorial will show you how to configure your TTN applications to forward IoT data to the Microshare® data lake.
+It will take you through creating a Microshare® account, generating a streaming token, and using it in a TTTN notification target.
+After this you'll be able to use the functionality of the Microshare® platform to share your data securely, build data workflows, Apps, etc.

 ### Register for a Microshare.io account

-The microshare registration process is simple.
+The Microshare® registration process is simple.
 1. Browse to [https://app.microshare.io](https://app.microshare.io){:target="_blank"}.
 2. Click [Sign Up](https://auth.microshare.io/portal/signup){:target="_blank"}.